hardin47/website/Math158/Notes/04a-process.md

 ## 1   6.7   9.7  8.26 0.538
 ```

 The original variability (measured by standard deviation) of the ratings was 0.538.
-After running Model 1, the remaining variability (measured by RMSE averaged over the folds) is 0.482; after running Model 2, the remaining variability (measured by RMSE averaged over the folds) is 0.52.
+After running Model 1, the remaining variability (measured by RMSE averaged over the folds) is 0.466; after running Model 2, the remaining variability (measured by RMSE averaged over the folds) is 0.52.

 **Conclusions:**

 -  It seems as though the linear model does reduce the variability in the response variable (though not by much).
--  It seems as though the linear model which includes the `air_date` variable (and has 21 coefficients!) is a (slightly) better model than the variable which does not include `air_date` (and has only 4 coefficients).
+-  It seems as though the linear model which includes the `season` as a factor variable is a (slightly) better model than the one that uses `season` as numeric.

 #### Cross validation jargon {-}